leandersteiner/microservice-presentation/presentation/slides.md

 ---

-A microservice contains everything to make one feature work.
+A microservice contains everything to make one feature of our application work.

 This usually includes: